puregome/notebooks/README.md

 ## Analysis

-PuReGome performs analysis on three different levels: by counting messages, by determining their polarity (sentiment) and by determining their stance with respect to anti-pandemic government measures.
+PuReGoMe performs analysis on three different levels: by counting messages, by determining their polarity (sentiment) and by determining their stance with respect to anti-pandemic government measures.

 ### Frequency analysis